Coronavirus (COVID-19) FAQs

 Will I still receive print copies of journals?

 We are currently able to continue with our journal subscription print production and distribution, although we have switched from air to sea freight for bulk dispatch to the US, which will take a little longer to arrive.
-However, many countries are now experiencing difficulties and are restricting the onward delivery of the print copies: specific postal updates can be found on our distributors’ website https://www.airbusiness.com/service-update.
+However, many countries are now experiencing difficulties and are restricting the onward delivery of the print copies: specific postal updates can be found on the UK Royal Mail website.
 We will continue to assess the situation on a weekly basis.
-In the meantime, you would like to pause the delivery of your print journals, please contact firstname.lastname@example.org.
+In the meantime, if you would like to pause the delivery of your print journals, please contact firstname.lastname@example.org.

 Are you making COVID-19 research you publish freely available?